AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Multi-cloud Network
 --------------------------------

 - **Scale out Firewalls in Azure FireNet** allows FireNet to support multiple firewall virtual machines in Azure.
 The use case is to support more than 2 firewall deployment to meet performance requirements.
+Refer to `this document <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_azure.html>`_.

 - **Azure GovCloud** is now supported for both Controller and Aviatrix gateways.
 Controller can be launched from Azure GovCloud marketplace.